justjoe19/magnate-Gallo/README.md

 # Mangata & Gallo
 ### Coursera Website Project

-This is a small website that I made for Coursera's HTML and CSS In Depth course capstone project.
+This is a small website that I made for Coursera's 'HTML and CSS In Depth' course capstone project.